belrbeZ/inst-vote-autoclick-selenide-react/README.md

 #### VoteClick
-## Autotest App
+## App for Voi=ting in Social Voter resource

+The goal of this app is to imitate user actions in social media voter site to reach poits for voting.
-This is Spring Boot app to provide smoke tests for another services.
+Inside this is a Spring Boot app that usese smoke-tests approach of another services.
 There is no communication and database.
 It provide core functions for initializing and implementing auto-tests by selenium framework.